prasantkpatel/cheers/README.md

 ### File Name: .sample_env

 1. Rename the file to ".env".
-2. Replace the occurence of "YOUR_MONGODB_URI_HERE" with the uri of mongodb database
+2. Replace the occurence of "YOUR_MONGODB_URI_HERE" with the uri of mongodb database.

 <b>Note: The databse must be named cheers-db and should contain two collections named drinks and users respectivley. </b>